MenxLi/pody/docs/deploy.md

 then specify the images to expose to the client by editing the `[[images]]` section in the `$PODY_HOME/config.toml` file.

-### Optional: Communicate between containers
+### Optional: Using Docker network
-If you want to allow containers to communicate with each other, you can create a user-defined docker network (e.g. `pody-net`) and specify it in the container configuration.
+If you want to allow containers to communicate with each other in a dedicated network (with DNS resolution), you can create a user-defined docker network (e.g. `pody-net`) and specify it in the container configuration.
 ```sh
 docker network create pody-net